ece-student/Team-16/docs/lab2/lab2.md

 For this lab, we needed a microphone, arduino uno, and some resistors and capacitors.
 We did not have to assemble the microphone circuit as in past years since the microphone we used (MAX4466) already came with a low pass filter, which meant that we would not have to use the capacitor and 3 kohm resistor.

-However, we still wanted to check if the microphone worked properly, so we connected it to the arduino (don't forget to power the arduino).

-Then we hooked it up to the oscilloscope, turned on the 660 Hz (moving around the potentiometer to change gain) and adjusted the scale.
+However, we still wanted to check if the microphone worked properly, so we connected it to the arduino (don't forget to power the arduino) and then we hooked it up to the oscilloscope, turned on the 660 Hz (moving around the potentiometer to change gain) and adjusted the scale.
 In the video, in the oscilloscope measurement you can see it says 660 Hz, reconfirming that it has read the correct value.

 video